SteelCompendium/data-md-dse/Bestiary/Radenwight Maestro.md

   - Magic
   distance: 5 burst
   target: Each enemy
+  t1: 3 sonic damage; slide 1; the maestro can shift 1 square
+  t2: 5 sonic damage; slide 3; the maestro can shift 3 squares
+  t3: 7 sonic damage; slide 5; the maestro can shift 5 squares
   effect: 'Each of the maestro''s allies can use Ready Rodent as a free triggered
     action once before the end of the round. '
 - name: Tempo Change